-If you have Word documents that you have deleted mistakenly, FonePaw Data Recovery can recover the deleted Word documents for you.
-And sometimes, when you cannot find the unsaved documents from AutoRecovery folder, you may use the program to see if it can scan out the files that you need.
+FonePaw Data Recovery is a reliable Mac data recovery tool that can recover the deleted Word documents for you.
+Sometimes, when you cannot find the unsaved documents from AutoRecovery folder, you can also use this program to see if it can scan out the files that you need.

 Step 1 Run FonePaw Data Recovery for Mac.